RiyadhKh4n/cryptools/README.md

 * ## Scope ~

-    * When creating Cryptools I will take an agile approach when developing.
+    * When creating Cryptools I will take an waterfall approach when developing.
 That is, creating sections of the website at a time and ensuring they work as intended before going onto the next section.
 I will be able to break up development by choosing small elements to work on daily, ensuring the website can be built and published in a timely fashion and ensuring I dont succumb to 'scope creep'.

 * ## Structure ~